 Single Channel vs. Dual Channel DashCam

 Most of the dash cams are meant to record incidents only on the front side of your vehicle but if you also want to record incidents on the back side of your vehicle (say for instance, someone driving rashly close behind your car), you need to buy a dual channel camera.
-A dual channel unit will have 2 cameras – front and rear.
-Some dash cam units also have a second camera to capture passenger cabin; these are especially targeted at taxi drivers, and won’t be any helpful for private cars, but are a common dashcam setup for Uber and Taxi drivers.
+A dual dash cam has 2 cameras – front and rear.
+Some dash cam units also have a second camera to capture passenger cabin; these are especially targeted at taxi, Uber and Lyft drivers, and won’t be any help for private cars, but are a common dashcam setup for Uber and Taxi drivers.

 Battery Powered or Capacitor Based?

 A dash cam usually uses either a capacitor or a battery as backup to save files when it stops receiving power from the vehicle.
 Capacitor based cameras are more resistant to heat and are thus more suitable for use in extreme temperatures.
 They are also more reliable and lasting when compared to battery powered cameras.
 The downside however is that they are typically more expensive and hold less power.
 Batteries on the other hand are prone to leakage, overheating and explosion but they can hold about 5-10 times more charge than capacitor; so you can use a battery powered dash cam just like a camcorder in case you need to record something on the way.
 One common misconception among new dashcam buyers is that the battery is meant to power the unit in a similar way as a digital camera battery would.
 This is not the case.
 Dashcam batteries are not meant to be used to power the unit while recording video, the battery is only meant to keep the camera on for a few seconds to save the video file after you have turned your car off.